a-sriel/project-2/devlog.md

 The output is currently working.
 I want to start getting some of the synchronization down.
 I just need to understand how to implement the thread queueing, and once I have the logic down, it should be simple from there.

 I'm trying to implement some mutex logic now.
 It's difficult to understand how the customer and teller interacts through threads.
 I don't think we are supposed to use queues, and instead rely on semaphores, so I'm trying to figure out how to capture the logic.

+I added some basic sleep logic to the customer threads, to simulate waiting.
+I'm not sure if it works correctly or not.
+I also began creating separate files for the Teller and Customer programs - they have not been fully implemented yet.
+This session, I only have a bare bones version of the program down, but I'm happy with my progress so far.